wurmlab/wurmlab.github.io/_posts/labnews/2018-01-03-Beware_comparing_input_text_and_numbers_in_R.markdown

  - labnews
 ---

 It shouldn't really be necessary to share this.
-But it keeps popping up.
+But it keeps popping up (in particular when students are [learning to program in R](/teaching#programming_in_r).

 It is nonsensical to compare text to numbers.
 But R will let you.
 For example: